Learning Reachability of Energy Storage Arbitrage: Energy arbitrage under uncertain price with stopping reward

 \subsubsection{Dispatch layer with stopping-time reward}

 The dispatch layer with stopping-time reward is presented below:

-where $z_t \in [0,1]$ is a continuous variable that represents when the battery asset starts the reserve-preserving mode. $g_t$ corresponds to the battery idle action that works as a slack variable to delay the decision of entering into reserve-preserving mode.
-Eq. \eqref{P2:objective_function} is the objective function that includes the arbitrage reward, stopping reward factor $r_t$ and deviation penalties.
-The sequence $\{r_t\}_{t=1}^{T}$ is chosen by the system operator capturing system's risk awareness.
-Eq. \eqref{P2:stop_monotonicity} guarantees the monotonicity of the stopping decision variables.
-Eqs. \eqref{P2:stop_bound_1} and \eqref{P2:stop_bound_2} correspond to stopping logic, where no action could be taken if the stopping variable $z_t = 1$.
-Eq. \eqref{P2:charge_discharge_idle_limits} limits charging, discharging, and idle actions.
+where $z_t \in [0,1]$ is a continuous variable that represents if the battery asset starts the reserve-preserving mode. $g_t$ corresponds to the battery idle action that works as a slack variable to delay the decision of entering into reserve-preserving mode.
+Eq. \eqref{P3:objective_function} is the objective function that includes the arbitrage reward, stopping reward factor $r_t$, and deviation penalties.
+The SoC target $e^{\rm target}$ is proposed as the midpoint of $[\ell^{\rm min}, \ell^{\rm max}]$, but it is assumed to be set by the system operator (e.g., through the day-ahead schedule or, experimentally, through the tolerance to critical-constraint violations).
+The sequence $\{r_t\}_{t=1}^{T}$ is chosen by the system operator capturing the system's risk awareness.